bitovi/github-actions-gcp-bucket/ReadMe.md

 So your push to `main` will trigger the deploy.
 If you want to destroy the bucket, update the workflow file per the `destroy` example above, and commit it in.
 This will trigger the workflow, resulting in the bucket (and all its files) being destroyed.

-This is sometimes referred to as "GitOps", because the actions in GitHub are defining the state of your infrastructure.
+This is sometimes referred to as ***GitOps***, because the actions taken in GitHub are defining the state of your infrastructure; they are the "Source of truth" of your actual deployments.

-## To Do
+# To Do

 1. enable Google OIDC auth
 1. support folders